shleshitha/Delete-node-from-LL/README.md

    * git push origin main

-4. Wait for GitHub Actions to Test Your Code Automatically The .github/workflows/test.yml file will trigger automated testing using the appropriate test file from the tests/ folder.
+4. Wait for GitHub Actions to Test Your Code Automatically.
+   The .github/workflows/test.yml file will trigger automated testing using the appropriate test file from the tests/ folder.

 Check the Actions tab on GitHub or the Pull Request/Commit view for results.